-PvZ2 is an excellent free-to-play mobile game that combines a charming aesthetic with excellent tower defense gameplay.
-Using dozens of unlockable lawn warriors, you fend of undead enemies through strategic placement of your versatile units.
+PvZ2 is an excellent free-to-play mobile game that combines a charming aesthetic with great tower defense gameplay.
+Using dozens of unlockable lawn warriors, you fend off undead enemies through strategic placement of your versatile units.
 Each offers different powers, with some excelling in offense while others stall zombies or produce "Sun" (the resource needed to place plants).

 10. Lightning Reed

 For just 25 more Sun than the standard Peashooter, Lightning Reed offers several helpful additions.
 He can target enemies in either his row or adjacent ones, ensuring he's never wasting time idly, and his shock attacks chain to nearby enemies, making him a sweet crowd-control unit.
 Additionally, his attack can't be blocked or reflected, excellently countering annoying Jester or Shield Zombies.